pariskol/sqlbrowserfx/README.md

 * [DockFX](https://github.com/RobertBColton/DockFX) - The docking framework used (a moded version actually).
 * [RichTextFΧ](https://github.com/FXMisc/RichTextFX) - Library which provides editor with syntax highlighting feature.
 * [ControlsFX](https://github.com/controlsfx/controlsfx) - Library which provides many useful custom gui components.
 * [Spark Java](https://github.com/perwendel/spark)  - The web framework used.
+(Until version 1.5.0)
+* [Javalin](https://github.com/tipsy/javalin) - The NEW web framework used.

 ## Other Notes
-SqlBrowserFX can be build with java 11 too (by using pom-11.xml) , but a full migration is not yet possible because spark java library is not java 11 compatible.
+SqlBrowserFX is now java 11 compatible (without using the module system) and will not support java 8 from now on.
+If you want to run it with java 8 check tag 1.5.0 (last for java 8).